Database Backups

 List backups for my CouchDB instance called nosql

-The agent uses the list-backups tool and returns a table of backup records with name, status, and creation date.
+The agent uses the list-backups tool and returns a table of backup records with name, source (manual or scheduled), status, and creation date.

 Restore from a backup